the-teachingRSE-project/competencies/competencies.md

 for processing or storage).
 If past computational solutions were frugal because of technological limits, future ones should tend to that by virtue of an awareness of what adequate solutions may be.
-To be helpful in these regards, RSEs may need basic skills in extrapolating energy, storage, and computational needs, resorting to expert knowledge for the details, and within regulatory frameworks yet to come.

 ### Emerging challenges